rdaaraujo/processo-dev/Readme.txt

 4- Delete all clients in the database with a single click (with option to cancel in the dialog box).

 5- View of clients present in the database (for visualization purposes only).

-6- The API was created and performs 'perfectly' the entire CRUD process requested, only the connection to the VB6 program has not been implemented.